Ofek-Shani/Saba_Sailing/README.md

 Simulate a basic sailboat with 2 sails floating on water around various obstacles, with a view from above on a 2D scene.

 **Use it**:
 The executable for Windows is available as a zip file from Google Drive here: [Sailing-PC.zip] (https://drive.google.com/file/d/1CGKh-De8uR1dFWWqPoK8aFnefDiPmVYi/view?usp=sharing).
 Download and open.
 Then run the sailing.exe file.
-See this [U-tube Overview](https://youtu.be/oTmf4qWnLm4)
+See this [U-tube Overview](https://youtu.be/oTmf4qWnLm4) (in Hebrew).

 ## Table of Contents
 - [Description](#description)